Atom Learning logo

 Academic results

-As grammar schools select the highest-achieving children in their year group, it's inevitable that many of these children will go on to achieve great exam results at GCSE and A level.
-As the pupils at grammar schools all tend to be of a high academic ability (normally within the top 25% of their cohort across the UK), they can be stretched and challenged further in the classroom.
-In comparison, non-selective schools may have more mixed-ability classes which can slow down the pace of teaching.
+Grammar schools select the highest-achieving children in their year group.
+These children are statistically more likely to achieve high exam results at GCSE and A level.
+Grammar school pupils are usually more likely to be stretched and challenged in the classroom.
+In comparison, non-selective schools tend to have mixed-ability classes which can slow down the pace of teaching.

 Stimulating environment

-By default, many children who are able to work at the top academic range of their cohort are prepared to work hard to achieve good results.
+Children who are able to work at the top ability range are usually more prepared to work hard to achieve good results.
 Grammar schools can provide a stimulating environment where working hard and achieving success is celebrated.

 Social mobility

-While most private schools offer financial assistance to families who have a low household income (known as bursaries), these funds are often limited and do not always cover the full cost of the school fees.
-In contrast, all grammar schools are free, which means that all bright children from lower-income families have a chance of getting a good-quality education.
+Most private schools now offer financial assistance to families who could not otherwise afford school fees.
+This assistance is known as a bursary and is means-tested.
+However, these funds are often limited and do not always cover the full cost of fees.
+In contrast, all grammar schools are free.
+This means that all bright children from lower-income families have a chance of getting a good-quality education.

 What are the disadvantages of grammar schools?